erdc/RAPIDpy/docs/postprocessing.rst

 You can use this to combine consecutive RAPID output files into one file.

-WARNING: This code replaces the first file with the combined output and deletes the second file.
+.. warning:: This code replaces the first file with the combined output and
+             deletes the second file.
 BACK UP YOUR FILES!!!!

 Example: